workhorsy/py-cpuinfo/README.md

 These approaches are used for getting info:

+1. Windows Registry
-1. /proc/cpuinfo
+2. /proc/cpuinfo
-2. Querying x86 CPUID register
 3. sysctl
-4. Windows Registry
+4. dmesg
+5. isainfo and psrinfo
+6. Querying x86 CPUID register

 Run as a script
 -----